 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the different types of file permissions?
+What are the different types of permissions in file management?

 Open an interactive chat with Bash